 Creating the commission entry

-- Click the Add Personnel button once again to start a commission entry:
+- Click the Add Personnel button and give the commission/bonus item a name:

 More on personnel: